glaspe/sidecoin/README.md

 ### Scarycoin

-Bitcoin with all the opcodes turned on.
+Scarycoin with all the opcodes turned on.

 A good time is sure to be had by all.